haavamoa/xaml-code-experiences/xaml.experiences/architecture/communication/Readme.md

 A simple master-detail view where changing the hair color of a friend should force another part of the application to reevaluate how many friends that have black hair.

+Here is a demonstration of the application without communication in place:

+ ![demonstration]

+ [demonstration]:applicationskeleton/gifs/demonstration.gif

 [This](applicationskeleton/) is the code skeleton for the projects.